Divorce in the United States: Reform

 In 2012, bills were introduced in the New Jersey Assembly and Senate.
 The Assembly passed a bill calling for a Blue Ribbon Commission to address Alimony Reform.
 The Senate has a similar bill pending that has not yet been posted in the Judiciary Committee.
 The New Jersey Matrimonial Bar Association and the Family Law section of the New Jersey State Bar Association have been vehemently fighting against alimony reform, arguing that the New Jersey State Bar Association objected to the inclusion of individuals with a vested interest in reforming alimony on the Blue Ribbon Commission, and supported the establishment of a commission to study alimony reform but "only as long as the commission is constituted so that a fair and unbiased review of the current alimony laws takes place…[and] should not be predisposed to an outcome…."

-In 2023 Florida passed an alimony reform bill (SB 1416) which eliminated permanent alimony and established a process for allowing alimony payers to request modifications when they want to retire.
+In 2023, Florida passed an alimony reform bill (SB 1416) which eliminated permanent alimony and established a process for allowing alimony payers to request modifications when they want to retire.
 The bill allowed judges to reduce or terminate alimony obligations based on a number of factors.
 The passage came after decades of contentious debate garnering three vetoes of similar bills.
 Some groups that were previously major opponents of the reform approved of the 2023 policy, such as Florida Family Fairness and The Florida Bar.

 California, Connecticut, Georgia, Illinois, Oklahoma, New York, South Carolina, Tennessee, Utah, and West Virginia have all passed laws that allow for the modification or termination of alimony upon demonstration that the recipient is cohabitating with another person.
 In April 2009, the Governor of New Jersey, Jon Corzine, signed into law changes in the alimony statutes for his state which would bar alimony payments to parents who kill, abuse, or abandon their children.

+In 2024, Missouri passed House bill 2402 to allow pregnant women to get divorced.
+Under current laws, women are not allowed to get divorced during pregnancy.